OneEyeBlack/NSPackBuilder/README.md

 ° **Release Versions:** Display the most current Release Version of each item in the github repository.

-° **Delete Temp.
-Folder:** It'll delete all downloaded files storage at you computer.
+° **Keep Temp.
+Folder:** It'll keep the "Downloaded Files" folder storage at you computer.

 ° **Open Pack Folder:** Open the folder where the Pack was created.